1 Timothy 6, 11 - 16

 Something to think about

 Eternal life is not simply some kind of magical afterlife once we die.
-This is not something we should be focussing on as the meaning of being a Christian.
-In this context I understand it to be the eternal life given by the continual process of dying to the corrupt world around us and being born to new to a new way of living.
+This is not something we should be focusing on as the meaning of being a Christian.
+In this context I understand it to be the eternal life given by the continual process of dying to the corrupt world around us and being born to a new way of living.

 We are asked to make the good confession.
 This is not simply about who or what God is.
 This is asking us to confess what is right and true.
 To live as Jesus did and bear witness to injustice.
 To stand against corruption and violence.
 We might have got it wrong yesterday but we can try again today.
 We can indeed take hold of the eternal life to which we were called.